woddu/POS-System-with-Barcode-Scanner-Android/README.md

 ## Android Point of Sales

-An offline-first point of sales android application with barcode scanner...
+An offline-first point-of-sale Android application with barcode scanner functionality, designed for small to medium-sized businesses to efficiently manage sales transactions.
+It features a cloud database for synchronization and supports monitoring of inventory, sales, and reports.

 ### Developed With